The bare facts:

 She is presently best known for her continuing Young Wizards series of young adult fantasy novels about the New York-based teenage wizards Nita Callahan and Kit Rodriguez.
-The 1983 novel So You Want to Be a Wizard and its nine sequels have been published around the world over the past two decades, and are now routinely cited by librarians all over the US as "the first books to read when you run out of Harry Potter".
+The 1983 novel So You Want to Be a Wizard and its nine sequels have been published around the world over the past three decades, and are now routinely cited by librarians all over the US as "the first books to read when you run out of Harry Potter".
 It was these books for which Duane in 2003 received (from the Charles A. and Anne Morrow Lindbergh Foundation) a special commendation for the entire Young Wizards series in the prestigious Anne Spencer Lindbergh Prize in Children's Literature.
 Book 10 of the series, Games Wizards Play, was published by Houghton Mifflin Harcourt in February 2016: the paperback edition will be released in February 2017.

 Duane's husband, UK-born fantasist and screenwriter Peter Morwood, is a frequent collaborator.
 So far they share credits for five novels (one, the Star Trek novel The Romulan Way, written on their honeymoon), and for various animated screenplays.
 Their most recent joint media credit is for the live-action drama Ring of the Nibelungs / Die Nibelungen, which premiered as both a movie and a miniseries in Europe in November of 2004, achieving the highest ratings of any German TV movie for that year and the highest ratings for its network (Sat1) of any dramatic production in its history.
 (SciFi Channel in the US first aired the miniseries in March 2006, retitled as Dark Kingdom: The Dragon King, and still airs it frequently; the DVD is available from Sony Pictures Home Entertainment.)